xianghaifei/colatz/README.md

 # colatz
-some ideas about 3x+1 conjecture , programs, graphs, diagrams, etc.
+this repository contains some ideas of mine about 3x+1 conjecture, including programs, graphs, diagrams, etc.